craigduncanlab/HackyHour/BioinformaticsMap.md

 STAR is a long-read RNA-Seq aligner.
 Another is [GMAP](http://research-pub.gene.com/gmap/).

-STAR (and some other aligners) usually require unmapped BAM or SAM files - this means if you have FASTQ you have to insert another step to convert them to SAM or BAM, and this requires use of some of the FASTQ tools (e.g. Picard and DropUtils, which are relaetd to the DropSeq workflow.
+STAR (and some other aligners) usually require unmapped BAM or SAM files - this means if you have FASTQ files as your sequencing output data format you have to insert another step to convert them to SAM or BAM, and this requires use of some of the FASTQ tools (e.g. Picard and DropUtils, which are relaetd to the DropSeq workflow.
 There may be other tools.).
 In any case, SAM and BAM are formats designed for the output of the alignment process, not just for the step preceding alignment.
 Alignment may not immediately produce analysis ready BAM/SAM data: there may still be a need for removal of duplicates or bias.

 An annotation file (GTF/GFF/GFF3) is needed for most alignment steps in Stage 2 (WF1-WF3), and also for some of the non-alignment counters like Kallisto and Salmon (WF4)